Candide (operetta): Later productions

 Candide was revived on Broadway in 1997, directed again by Harold Prince in a revised version of his 1982 New York City Opera staging.
 The cast included: Jason Danieley (Candide), Harolyn Blackwell (Cunegonde), Jim Dale (Dr. Pangloss), Andrea Martin (Old Lady), and Brent Barrett (Maximilian).

-When the Royal National Theatre in the UK (1999) decided to produce Candide, another revision was deemed necessary, and Wheeler's book was rewritten by John Caird.
-This book stuck far closer to Voltaire's original text than any previous version.
-The songs remained largely as Bernstein intended, bar a few more tweaks from Sondheim and Wilbur.
-Daniel Evans, Dennis Quilley, Alex Kelly and Beverley Klein starred, with musical direction by Mark Dorrell, and a CD released on the RNT's own label.
-This, the "RNT version", has subsequently been performed a number of times.
+In 1999, the Royal National Theatre produced Candide, with rewrites to Wheeler's book by John Caird.
+The production featured Daniel Evans, Denis Quilley, Alex Kelly and Beverley Klein, with musical direction by Mark Dorrell, and a recording was released on the RNT's own label.

+A 2003 production in Japan starred Akinori Nakagawa as Candide.

 Lonny Price directed a 2004 semi-staged concert production with the New York Philharmonic under conductor Marin Alsop.
 It ran for four performances, May 5–8, 2004.
 This production was also broadcast on PBS's Great Performances.
 The first-night performance was recorded and released as a DVD in 2005.
-The cast featured Paul Groves as Candide, Kristin Chenoweth as Cunegonde, Thomas Allen as Dr. Pangloss, Patti LuPone as the Old Lady, Jeff Blumenkrantz as Maximillian, and Stanford Olsen as the Governor/Vanderdendur/Ragotski with choruses from both Westminster Choir College and the Juilliard School completing the cast.
-This production included two rarely sung duets between Cunegonde and the Old Lady, "We Are Women" and "Quiet", which were included in the more extensive Bernstein's 1989 final revised version.
+The cast featured Paul Groves as Candide, Kristin Chenoweth as Cunegonde, Thomas Allen as Dr. Pangloss, Patti LuPone as the Old Lady, Jeff Blumenkrantz as Maximilian, and Stanford Olsen as the Governor/Vanderdendur/Ragotski with choruses from both Westminster Choir College and the Juilliard School completing the cast.
+This production included two rarely sung duets between Cunegonde and the Old Lady, "We Are Women" and "Quiet", which were included in Bernstein's 1989 final revised version.

-In 2005 the first Polish production premiered at the Grand Theatre at Łódź (conducted by Tadeusz Kozłowski, directed by Tomasz Konina).
+In 2005, Candide premiered in Poland at the Grand Theatre at Łódź (conducted by Tadeusz Kozłowski, directed by Tomasz Konina).

 In 2006, in honor of the 50th anniversary of the creation of Candide, the Théâtre du Châtelet in Paris produced a new production under the direction of Robert Carsen.
+This production later played at La Scala in 2007 and the London Coliseum in 2008.

 The Goodman Theatre in Chicago in a co-production with The Shakespeare Theatre Company in Washington DC mounted a revised version adapted and directed by Mary Zimmerman featuring Hollis Resnik (2010), Lauren Molina (Cunegonde), Geoff Packard (Candide) and Larry Yando (Pangloss).
 The production, staged in a vast wooden box, with Candide's travels being portrayed through the use of maps and model ships, featured significant amounts of narration adapted directly from Voltaire's novel.